Human egg cells are imperfect surprisingly often

-Category: Environment Hits: 8More than 7% of human oocytes contain at least one exchangeless chromosome pair, demonstrating a remarkably high level of meiotic recombination failure, finds a new study.
+Category: Environment Hits: 14More than 7% of human oocytes contain at least one exchangeless chromosome pair, demonstrating a remarkably high level of meiotic recombination failure, finds a new study.
 The findings suggest that right from the get-go of human egg cell development, a striking proportion of oocytes are predestined to be chromosomally abnormal.
 But the frequency of exchangeless chromosomes is not affected by maternal age.

 Read more https://www.sciencedaily.com/releases/2020/12/201210112124.htm